 - Keith Brinker was recognized for his many environmental achievements over his 28-year railroading career.
 Among his accomplishments, Brinker established CSXT's first Environmental Operations Department and organized CSXT's internal Environmental Crimes Unit (ECU), which ensures compliance with government and company regulations.

 - Hank Cox was recognized for his wealth of knowledge and experience in environmental and hazardous material management.
-Cox has served as an instructor at the AAR's hazmat training center in Pueblo, Colo., where he has taught thousands of people in emergency response.
+Cox has served as an instructor at the AAR's hazmat training center in Pueblo, Colorado, where he has taught thousands of people in emergency response.

 EPA Climate Leadership Award